ysugiyama3/link_checker/README.md

 # link_checker
-Python script to find erroneous links in bib record This link checker was inspired by [elink_checker] (https://github.com/pulcams/elink_checker) by Princeton University Library's Cataloging Archival and Metadata Services (CAMS).
+Python script to find erroneous links in bib record This link checker was inspired by <a href="https://github.com/pulcams/elink_checker">elink_checker</a> by Princeton University Library's Cataloging Archival and Metadata Services (CAMS).

 # What you need
 1. Python (3)